AI Visibility Tiers: Legibility, Eligibility, and Extractability

-Legibility, Eligibility, and Recommendability are the three tiers of AI visibility strategy that function as sequential gates, not interchangeable priorities.
+Legibility, Eligibility, and Extractability are the three tiers of AI visibility strategy that function as interdependent conditions, not interchangeable priorities.

 Part of the AI Foundations Series